Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Preliminaries

+An algorithmic problem $P_1$ is said to be \emph{Karp-reducible} (or \emph{polynomial-time many-one reducible}) to another problem $P_2$ if there is a polynomial-time algorithm that transforms inputs to problem $P_1$ into inputs to problem $P_2$, such that both problems have the same output given an input and the transformed input, respectively.

+A crucial observation is that if $P_1$ is undecidable, and $P_1$ is Karp-reducible to $P_2$, then $P_2$ is undecidable as well.

-In some cases one restricts the set of coefficients $C$ that can be used in the input equations of the Diophantine problem of a structure.
+In some cases, one restricts the set of coefficients $C$ that can be used in the input equations of the Diophantine problem of a structure.
 For instance, one typically takes $C=\mbb Z$ when studying $\mc{D}(\mbb Q)$ (equivalently one can take $C=\{0,1\}$).
-In this paper we will always need that $C$ contains certain coefficients, namely those used in a certain e-interpretation, and maybe also the preimage of some constants of the structure that is being e-interpreted.
+In this paper, we will always need that $C$ contains certain coefficients, namely those used in a certain e-interpretation, and maybe also the preimage of some constants of the structure that is being e-interpreted.
 For this reason, and to simplify the exposition, we agree that $C$ is always the whole structure, or a suitable computable subset if the structure is not countable.
-All structures considered in this paper are finitely generated (and thus computable), except in Subsection \ref{s: algebras_over_infinite_fields}.